mempodippy/vlany/README.md

 ##Installing
 It's very simple to install vlany onto a sytem as it comes with an automated install script.
 To install vlany you want to first download it from our GitHub ( Always up to date and trusted )
-`root@vlany:~# wget https://github.com/mempodippy/vlany/archive/master.tar.gz && tar -xf master.tar.gz`
+`root@vlany:~# wget https://github.com/mempodippy/vlany/archive/master.tar.gz && tar xvpfz master.tar.gz`

 Once it's downloaded you just have to run `install.sh` inside vlany-master.
 `root@vlany:~# vlany-master/install.sh`